hobobandy/aistocot/README.md

 ## Dataflow

+1. ais-catcher - Start receivers to feed NMEA AIS messages to aisdispatcher
+   * This container is enabled by default, but can be disabled if NMEA AIS messages are received over network.
-1. ais-dispatcher - NMEA AIS messages are received from a source (serial, udp, etc.)
+2. aisdispatcher - NMEA AIS messages are received from a source (serial, udp, etc.)
-2. ais-dispatcher - Messages are parsed, downsampled as configured, retransmitted to destinations (aiscot)
+3. aisdispatcher - Messages are parsed, downsampled as configured, retransmitted to destinations (aiscot)
-3. aiscot - NMEA AIS messages are received, parsed, converted to CoT messages
+4. aiscot - NMEA AIS messages are received, parsed, converted to CoT messages
-4. aiscot - CoT messages are transmitted to destination (TAK network input address)
+5. aiscot - CoT messages are transmitted to destination (TAK network input address)

 ## Requirements